malaysia-ai/jupyter-gpu/README.md

 Why Kubernetes?
 Spot auto respawn!

+Why domain is mesolitica.com?
+Because Malaysia-AI do not have its own domain, and currently @huseinzol05 work for Mesolitica.
+If you want to sponsor a domain, feel free. we will switch the domain.

 ## Server access

 protected using Github Oauth, private message @aisyahrzk, or @KamarulAdha or @Hazqeel09 to get access, they will do some background checking.